 Want more?Previous articles, interviews and reviews from Fly...

-What's happening in the music scene around Canberra this week.
+What's on in the nation's capital this week.

 Fly by night

 Bluejuice performed at ANU Bar on October 18

 Griswolds perform at Zierholz @ UC on September 27

 Angus and Julia Stone performed at Llewellyn Hall on September 13.

 Andy Bull performed at Transit Bar, September 11